arunapiravi/theJavaSuite/README.md

                                                                             x - x adds x - x

-i.e, Say if the creates were 1000 items and set ratio was like 0.4, sets-gets happen at ratio 2:3, until 1000 items are created, and the first (del-ratio) number of items get deleted, and the next (append-ratio) number of items get updated with the appends, and the overlapping next (prepend-ratio) number of items get updated with prepends, the last (exp-ratio) number of set items are set with an expiration time, and a new set of items are added, indicated by the add-count.
+i.e, Say if the item-count was set at 1000 items and set ratio was like 0.4, sets-gets happen at ratio 2:3, until 1000 items are created, and the first (del-ratio) number of items get deleted, and the next (append-ratio) number of items get updated with the appends, and the overlapping next (prepend-ratio) number of items get updated with prepends, the last (exp-ratio) number of set items are set with an expiration time, and a new set of items are added, indicated by the add-count.